Catholics for Choice launches Second Phase of Abortion in Good Faith ad campaign

 Many Catholics have been guided by their faith to uphold these principles of social justice and moral autonomy.
 Sixty percent of Catholic voters nationwide believe having an abortion can be a moral decision and a majority support Medicaid coverage for abortion.

 Note to editors: Participants of the Abortion in Good Faith campaign are available for interviews; please contact us at email@example.com to schedule an interview.
-More information about the campaign is available at InGoodFaith.us.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+More information about the campaign is available at InGoodFaith.us.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.